-The Housing Authority has continued to run its Resident Services programs despite COVID restrictions, safely and effectively.
-Most notably, the Housing Authority has partnered with Foodbank to distribute

-GOAL IV: FOSTER A CULTURE OF EXCELLENCE AND INNOVATION IN OUR WORK ENVIRONMENT
+Goal 5.
+Foster a culture of excellence and innovation in our work environment

 Twice a year HACSB gathers staff together to re-evaluate process, progress and our core values of compassion, commitment, cooperation, competence and communication.
-During COVID restrictions, all-staff meetings have become virtual via Zoom.

 HACSB has maximized its use of technology for innovation and efficiencies through creation of a user-friendly website.
 Access to information and the application process continues to be evaluated and enhanced as needed.
-This has been especially important during the COVID restrictions with no person-to-person contact in-house, as well as with the public.
-Information on our website needs to be up-to-date and effective.

 HACSB has increased its use of social media to outreach and promote its program and successes to the community.
 Availability of training is ongoing and several times a year staff attend job-related training at the local community college, such as computer efficiency.
-Additionally, staff regularly participates in training on a variety of topics including Fair Housing, Harassment, Safe Driving, Domestic Violence, Housing Quality Standards, Leadership Development, Rent Calculation and Low Income Housing Tax Credit program compliance and financing.
-During the COVID restrictions, online training has been utilized.
+Additionally, staff has received training on a variety of topics including Fair Housing, Harassment, Safe Driving, Domestic Violence, Housing Quality Standards, Leadership Development, Rent Calculation and Low Income Housing Tax Credit program compliance and financing.
+Goal 6.
+Promote HACSB's role in a "Sustainable Community" Housing Authority staff continue to represent HACSB on several task forces, boards and commissions in the community in order to promote a positive image and increase involvement in community issues.

-GOAL V: PROMOTE SUSTAINABLE PRACTICES

-Housing Authority staff continue to represent HACSB on several task forces, boards and commissions in the community in order to promote a positive image and increase involvement in community issues.
 Conservation, recycling and use of recycled materials in construction related activities continues to be encouraged with contractors, residents and vendors.
 Energy efficient hybrid vehicles continue to replace gas-powered vehicles upon turnover of HACSB automobiles.

-GOAL VI: CONTINUE TO STRENGTHEN RELATIONSHIP WITH CITY TO FURTHER HACSB'S ROLE AS THE CITY'S AFFORDABLE HOUSING ARM

-Housing Authority staff continues to work closely with City of Santa Barbara staff on the City's annual Consolidated Plan and Housing Element updates to ensure affordable housing elements are in line with policy.
-Since 2018, Housing Authority staff has been working with the City on exploring the possibility of developing rental housing on City-owned surface parking lots.
-In 2019, the Santa Barbara City Council provided approval for Housing Authority and City staff to determine the feasibility of developing rental housing on a specific, underutilized commuter lot, and in 2020, a Memorandum of Understanding was executed between the City and the Housing Authority to memorialize this intent.
-The Housing Authority will continue to work with City staff and hopefully in 2021 reach the goal of obtaining funding and approved plans for an affordable housing development at this site.
+Goal 7.
+Strengthen partnership with the City to develop and maintain affordable housing, furthering HACSB's mission.
+Housing Authority staff continue to work closely with City of Santa Barbara staff on the City's annual Consolidated Plan and Housing Element updates to ensure affordable housing elements are in line with policy.
+B.4.
+Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit? (b) If yes, please describe: Other Document and/or Certification Requirements.
+C.1 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+C.2 Civil Rights Certification.
+Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+C.3 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
+If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.

+C.4 Certification by State or Local Officials.
+Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+D Statement of Capital Improvements .
+Required in all years for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
+D.1 Capital Improvements.
+Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.